Is it time for plan B?

 There is no virtue in sticking to the plan for its own stake.
 Nobody wants the futility of trying to implement a flawed plan.

+Back in the 80s, business timeframes stretched longer and many business leaders recommended sticking to the plan.
+But times have changed.
 You’ve probably dealt with the problem of people doing something “because that’s the plan” when in fact it just isn’t working.
 I certainly have.
-That kind of thinking is one reason why some Web companies survived the first dotcom boom and others didn’t.
+That kind of thinking is one reason why some web companies survived the first dotcom boom and others didn’t.
 It also explains why some business experts question the value of the business plan.

 This is sloppy thinking, in my opinion—confusing the value of the planning with the mistake of implementing a plan without change or review, just because it’s the plan.